sagemath/trac_to_gh/Issue 7774.md

 # Issue 7774: notebook: after performing "evaluate all" behauviour of  creating new cells changes.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7774

 Original creator: ggrafendorfer